Finite Blocklength Analysis of Energy Harvesting Channels: Converse Theorems

 where the minimum is over all distributions ($P_{T|X}$) of test functions $T:\mathcal{X} \to\{0,1\}$ such that $P[T=1]\geq \alpha$. \end{defi} This function is essentially the type 2 error probability (probability of deciding $P$ when $Q$ is true) when the type 1 error probability is less than $1-\alpha$.
-In fact, if $P^n$ and $Q^n$ are the $n$ fold independent product distributions of $P$ and $Q$ respectively, then for $0 < \alpha < 1$,

-The right hand side is simply the Kullback Liebler divergence between two distributions and this result is called Stein's lemma (see \cite{Cover}).
-The following lemma provides a useful lower bound for the $\beta$ error function. \begin{lem} Given two distributions $P$ and $Q$ on $\mathcal{X}$ such that $P<<Q$, for any $0 < \alpha <1$, it holds that